gerzonc/gerzonc/README.md

 ##### NOW

 - ✨ Working on amazing apps for 2 clients
-- 💻 Working on a personal project every Saturday
+- 💻 Working on a personal project
-- 🎹 Learning piano again every Sunday
+- 🎹 Learning piano (again)

 ##### BIO